Open Baking vs. Dutch Oven Baking Sourdough Bread

 1. Load your dough.

-2. Spray the oven walls with water (avoid the glass door).
+2. Spray the oven walls with water, I use this sprayer (avoid the glass door).

 3. Repeat 2–3 times during the first 5 minutes.